 Best Slipcover Seam Finishes to Prevent Fraying

 These slipcover seam finishes will keep fabric raw edges from fraying and prolong the life of your custom-made covers.
-Launder your slipcovers with confidence knowing they won’t unravel at the seams.
+Launder your slipcovers with confidence, knowing they won’t unravel at the seams.

 But the inside of this factory-made slipcover was a shocker!
 The seam allowances had never been finished.
-As a result, they frayed right down to the seam stitch lines from wash and wear.
+As a result, they frayed right down to the seam stitch lines from washing and wear.
 The seams were on the verge of tearing apart.

 Finishing your slipcover seams is a must if you are making a washable slipcover and want it to last as long as possible.
 The extra effort is well worth it.